 "It's Clive!" exclaimed Mick.

-"Oh yes, of course" said Des.
+"Oh yes, of course," said Des.

+This was the same tank Clive had used in their infamous banger race a few years earlier.
 Clive slowed down as he reached Des and Mick.

 "Hello," said Clive.
 "I've come to destroy your street party."